luigifab/awf/README.md

 ![A widget factory - GTK 3](images/gtk3.png?raw=true)
 ![A widget factory - GTK 4](images/gtk4.png?raw=true)

+With GTK 4, there is a bug with Pango 1.44.

 ## SIGHUP

 To auto reload theme on files change, you can use [entr](https://github.com/clibs/entr).